aodn/python-aodndata/README.md

 1. Ensure the [aodn/chef](https://github.com/aodn/chef) repository is checked out (directory will be referred to as **${CHEF_REPO}**), and the usual pre-requisites for running the PO box are met
 1. Ensure that your GitHub keys are in place so that you have write access to the **python-aodndata** repository on GitHub
 1. Provision the PO box using the **bin/po-box.sh** script, so that the required repositories are checked out and the PO box is ready for use
+1. Install the boto3 and virtualenv packages into your system Python environment:

+    ```bash
+    $ sudo pip install boto3 virtualenv
+    ```

 ### Virtual environment setup
 Developing in a Python virtual environment is the best choice to isolate the project from external Python dependencies (e.g. those installed with the operating system).